scaffold-eth/scaffold-eth/README.md

 > 👩‍💻 Rerun `yarn deploy` whenever you want to deploy new contracts to the frontend.

+> ignore any warnings about the vendor deploy, we'll get to that.

 ---

 ### Checkpoint 2: 🏵Your Token 💵